Meiji Shrine Weddings are perfect for Japan travel Photos

 What is a Meiji Shrine wedding procession like?

-They are very solemn.
+They are solemn.
 Two priests usually lead them them.
 Then the Miko (shrine maidens), attendants, and the couple, under a red umbrella, with their attendants, follow.
 Family and friends bring up the rear.
 Everyone enters the courtyard in front of the main hall and moves across it to the shrine.
 The procession returns in the same order and route once the ceremony ends.

 Recommended lenses for Meiji Shrine weddings

 Anything will work.
 With longer lenses, you’ll be able to fill your frame more.
 But with shorter lenses, you’ll be able to work in more of the background.
 My favorite for this place is the Fujifilm 55- 200 mm lens.
 It’s a nice compromise.
-Of course, you could take more than one lens!
+Of course, you can take more than one lens!

 Many shrines in Japan offer wedding ceremonies, but Meiji is the best place to see one.
 It is the perfect place to get your ultimate Tokyo travel photo.
-You can read my full article about the shrine here.

-For more wedding photo articles, look at:
+For more shrine articles, look at:

 External website about Meiji Shrine weddings